H&M: Xinjiang region

-Controversy
+Melange Yarn Co.
+Ltd. See also: §Boycotts by China.
+The evidence adduced was that between April 2017 and June 2018 2,048 Uyghur workers were taken "from Hotan Prefecture in Xinjiang to 15 factories in Anhui Province, including [a] Huafu [factory]", and that H&M listed Huafu as a supplier.

+On 16 September 2020, H&M said it was ending its relationship with Huafu.
+It further stated that it had "never had a business relationship with a mill owned by the yarn producer Huafu Fashion Co in Anhui province where workers from XUAR have been employed".

+Controversies

 Boycotts by China

 In March 2021, after the EU, UK, US, and Canada's joint sanctions against China over reports of human rights abuses in Xinjiang, H&M's stance on avoiding forced labor in Xinjiang and claim of not going to use cotton produced there was found and criticized by the Communist Youth League of China on its official Weibo page.
 Their post stated, "Spreading rumors to boycott Xinjiang cotton, while trying to make a profit in China?
 Wishful thinking!"

 The viral post spread across mainland Chinese social media, leading to H&M facing significant criticism among Chinese social media users.
 On 24 March 2021, H&M became the first fashion brand to be targeted in China, with its products removed from Chinese e-commerce platforms such as Pinduoduo, JD.com and Alibaba, its mobile application removed from Chinese app stores, and rideshare platform DiDi blocking customers from requesting H&M stores as their destinations.
 Two of H&M's brand ambassadors in China, Huang Xuan and Victoria Song, announced they were no longer collaborating with H&M.

 In August 2022, H&M resumed sales in China.